Skip links

 https://underwp.com/google-on-how-its-rank-algorithm-works-by-avoiding-spam/

-In the second post above, you can see John Mueller from the search team saying himself that the speed of a website helps its decide the ranking factor of a website when compared to competitors.
+In the second post above, you can see John Mueller from the team saying himself that the speed of a website helps its algorithm decide the ranking factor of a website when compared to competitors.

 This is why we are writing this post that can also be called an after-post for this series of migrating WordPress websites to AWS servers.